cessda/cessda.cdc.userguide/new-endpoint.md

 A Basecamp space [OAI-PMH Endpoints](https://3.basecamp.com/3584575/projects/20060866) has been set up for the  dissemination of knowledge about the installation, configuration and use of Dataverse, Kuha2 and other OAI-PMH applications.
-Access is restricted to staff of CESSDa Service Providers.
+Access is restricted to staff of CESSDA Service Providers.

 ## At a glance